This article originally appeared on VICE UK.

 Speaking to 19-year-old Daisy, or @PinkandTonic, feels similar.
-Daisy, a student at Oxford University, knows she doesn't have the body type to be a conventional model, but sees modelling as a sort of stepping stone to other creative work – making clothes, or maybe styling.
+Daisy, a student at Oxford University, knows she doesn't have the body type to be a conventional model, but sees modeling as a sort of stepping stone to other creative work—making clothes, or maybe styling.
 "If I already have this massive platform of people established, then anything I want to do, I already have a huge group of people I can market that to."

 "I have no interest in guys commenting on my photo," she continues.
 "It's not about them being a guy, it's about the kind of comments they leave.
 Comments from girls are like, 'OMG this is gorgeous, I love these clothes, You look amazing'; comments from guys most of the time are a side smirk emoji and a flame.
 It's so different."

-By Insta-fame standards, both Emma and Daisy's followings are modest, at 4,400 and 2,400 respectively.
+By Insta-fame standards, both Emma and Daisy's followings are modest, at 4,400 and 2,400, respectively.
 To hear from someone with bigger numbers, I got in touch with Charlie Barker, a 20-year-old model from Nottingham with more than 600,000 followers.
-She was scouted on Instagram and signed by modelling agency Select in 2014.
+She was scouted on Instagram and signed by modeling agency Select in 2014.

-"When I first got signed my modelling and Instagram were very separate," she says.
-"Although I see them as segregated I think clients see the creativity I endorse within my page and want something more than 'just a model'."
+"When I first got signed, my modeling and Instagram were very separate," she says.
+"Although I see them as segregated I think clients see the creativity I endorse within my page and want something more than 'just a model.'"

 Even if they don't get to a Charlie Barker level of followers, talking to Daisy and Emma you get the impression that fame isn't necessarily the goal.
 This isn't thirst-trap Instagram, with bums angled at phone cameras in selfies to ultimately lead to some free tickets to Lovebox.
-It's more like shrewd career planning that builds on and relies on other people's "likes".
-Daisy enjoys modelling "like I enjoy shopping – that doesn't mean it's all I want to do with my life".
+It's more like shrewd career planning that builds on and relies on other people's "likes."
+Daisy enjoys modeling "like I enjoy shopping—that doesn't mean it's all I want to do with my life."